Rosetta (spacecraft): Deep space manoeuvres

 To achieve the required velocity to rendezvous with 67P, Rosetta used gravity assist manoeuvres to accelerate throughout the inner Solar System.
 The comet's orbit was known before Rosetta's launch, from ground-based measurements, to an accuracy of approximately 100 km.
 Information gathered by the onboard cameras beginning at a distance of 24 e6km were processed at ESA's Operation Centre to refine the position of the comet in its orbit to a few kilometres.
 The first Earth flyby was on 4 March 2005.

+On 4 July 2005, imaging instruments on board observed the collision between the comet Tempel 1 and the impactor of the Deep Impact mission.

 On 25 February 2007, the craft was scheduled for a low-altitude flyby of Mars, to correct the trajectory.
 This was not without risk, as the estimated altitude of the flyby was a mere 250 km.
 During that encounter, the solar panels could not be used since the craft was in the planet's shadow, where it would not receive any solar light for 15 minutes, causing a dangerous shortage of power.
 The craft was therefore put into standby mode, with no possibility to communicate, flying on batteries that were originally not designed for this task.
 This Mars manoeuvre was therefore nicknamed "The Billion Euro Gamble".
 The flyby was successful, with Rosetta even returning detailed images of the surface and atmosphere of the planet, and the mission continued as planned.